Port Arthur man, 71, suffers 2nd degree burns in Tuesday morning house fire - Port Arthur News

 Fire damage could be seen at a small window with black soot making a V up to the roof.

-Robert said his injured brother had gone back inside to get some papers, his phone and car keys.
+Robert said Lawrence had gone back inside to get some papers, his phone and car keys.

 Fountain said the victim had second-degree burns to his arms and back and was suffering from smoke inhalation.
 He was brought by ambulance to Riceland Medical Center in Winnie to meet with a helicopter to be taken to a Galveston hospital.